-Cities and municipal utility districts must generally provide treated water that meets the primary and secondary drinking water quality standards adopted by the TCEQ, the applicable disinfectant residual and inactivation standards, and the other regulatory action levels established under the agency's rules.
-The EPA has established NPDWRs for more than ninety (90) contaminants and has identified and listed other contaminants which may require national drinking water regulation in the future.
+Municipal utility districts must generally provide treated water that meets the primary and secondary drinking water quality standards adopted by the TCEQ, the applicable disinfectant residual and inactivation standards, and other regulatory action levels established under the agency's rules.
+The EPA has established NPWDRs for more than ninety (90) contaminates and has identified other contaminates which may require national drinking water regulation in the future.

-Texas Pollutant Discharge Elimination System ("TPDES") permits set limits on the type and quantity of discharge, in accordance with state and federal laws and regulations.
-The TCEQ reissued the TPDES Construction General Permit (TXR150000), with an effective date of March 5, 2018, which is a general permit authorizing the discharge of stormwater runoff associated with small and large construction sites and certain nonstormwater discharges into surface water in the state.
-It has a 5-year permit term, and is then subject to renewal.
+Texas Pollutant Discharge Elimination System ("TPDES") permits set limits on the type and quality of discharge, in accordance with state and federal laws and regulations.
+The TCEQ reissued the TPDES Construction Permit (TXR150000), with an effective date of March 5, 2018, which is a general permit authorizing the discharge of stormwater runoff associated with small and large construction sites and certain nonstormwater discharges into surface water in the state.
+It has a 5-year permit term and is then subject to renewal.
 Moreover, the Clean Water Act ("CWA") and Texas Water Code require municipal wastewater treatment plants to meet secondary treatment effluent limitations and more stringent water quality-based limitations and requirements to comply with the Texas water quality standards.
 Any water quality-based limitations and requirements with which a municipal utility district must comply may have an impact on the municipal utility district's ability to obtain and maintain compliance with TPDES permits.

-Operations of utility districts, including the District, are also potentially subject to requirements and restrictions under the CWA regarding the use and alteration of wetland areas that are within the "waters of the United States."
-The District must also obtain a permit from the United States Army Corps of Engineers ("USACE") if operations of the District require that wetlands be filled, dredged, or otherwise altered.
+Operations of utility districts, including the District, are also potentially subject to requirements and restrictions under the CWA regarding the use and alteration of wetland areas within the "waters of the United States."
+The District must also obtain a permit from the United States "over which the EPA and USACE have jurisdiction under the CWA.
+The CWR significantly expanded the scope of the federal government's CWA jurisdiction over intrastate water bodies and wetlands.

-In 2015, the EPA and USACE promulgated a rule known as the Clean Water Rule ("CWR") aimed at redefining "waters of the United States" over which the EPA and USACE have jurisdiction under the CWA.
+In 2015, the EPA and USACE promulgated a rule known as the Clean Water Act ("CWA") aimed at redefining "waters of the United States" over which the EPA and USACE have jurisdiction under the CWA.
 The CWR significantly expanded the scope of the federal government's CWA jurisdiction over intrastate water bodies and wetlands.